isomerpages/moe-holyinnocentshigh/_about/Departments/Character & Citizenship Education.md

 <img style="width:85%" height="auto" width="100%" src="/images/cce4.jpg">
 </div>
 <h4><strong>National Education</strong></h4>
-<p>National Education plays an important role in the school’s overall CCE
+<p>NE plays an important role in developing students' understanding of Singapore
-efforts.
-Besides commemorating the four NE events, students have the opportunity to learn about various cultures and religions through learning journeys, assembly programmes, and customised activities held as part of the formal CCE curriculum.
-In the process, they also deepen their understanding of the role they play as active citizens in Singapore.</p>
+and their national identity.
+Besides commemorating the four NE events (Total Defence Day, International Friendship Day, Racial Harmony Day, and National Day), students have opportunities to learn about various cultures and religions through learning journeys, assembly programmes, and customised activities held as part of the regular CCE curriculum.
+In the process, they will also have the chance to deepen their understanding of their role as active citizens in Singapore.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/cce%205.jpg">
 </div>